billyhoce/DataInsight-AI/README.md

 # Instructions to run

+- Clone this repository and navigate here using a terminal
 - Install the requirements on either your local or virtual python environment by using `pip install -r .\requirements.txt`
-- In the .env file in this directory, insert the API key
+- In the .env file in this directory, insert the OpenAI API key

 # Considerations when creating this application